29th-Day/CellularAutomata/.github/readme.md

 ## Objective

 To build a project with C++, CUDA, and CMake to deepen my understanding of the entire C++ ecosystem.
-However, this implementation may not be the most efficient one <!-- blazingly fast :fire: -->, as I deliberately avoid using many pre-built functionalities or libraries (especially for CUDA) in favor of programming out implementations myself.
+Implementations may not be the most efficient ones <!-- blazingly fast :fire: -->, as I deliberately avoid using many pre-built functionalities or libraries (especially for CUDA) in favor of programming out implementations myself.
 In the future, more efficient implementations may or may not be provided.

 ## Further information